-Testosterone adds fuel to the acne fire, which means men often struggle with acne.
-Testosterone also revs up oil glands, so oily skin and clogged pores can be a lifelong skin problem for men too.
+Testosterone increases oil gland oil production meaning that oily skin and clogged pores can be a lifelong skin problem for men.

 The good news is that most men outgrow their worst acne-prone years after adolescence.
 It's still important for men to pick the right skin care products to control skin oil and clogged pores.